Article Updated: 2/1/2021

-Larger breasts signal a woman's ability to feed and nurture a child.
-And since we were designed to procreate, it makes sense that men would be wired to look for the ability in a woman to sustain and nurture what they create.
+Larger breasts signal a woman’s ability to feed and nurture a child.
+And since we were designed to procreate, it makes sense that men would be wired by nature to look for the ability in a woman to sustain and nurture what they create.

 Since we were designed to procreate, it makes sense that men would be wired to look for the ability in a woman to sustain and nurture what they create.

-So basically, even though these body parts are beautifully designed to encourage procreation, the science suggests that the subconscious reason men find them desirable isn't simply because of the pleasure they offer DURING sex, but because of the vital purpose they serve AFTER sex in the healthy development and nurturing of what sex brings - new life.
+So basically, even though these body parts are beautifully designed to encourage procreation, the science suggests that the subconscious reason men find them desirable isn’t simply because of the pleasure they bring DURING sex, but also because of the vital purpose they serve AFTER sex in the healthy development and nurturing of what sex brings - new life.
 Pretty crazy, huh?